skx/evalfilter/README.md

 Once the bytecode has been generated it can be executed multiple times, there is no state which needs to be maintained, which makes actually executing the script (i.e. running the bytecode) a fast process.

-At execution-time the bytecode which was generated is interpreted by a simple [virtual machine](vm/vm.go).
-The virtual machine is fairly naive implementation of a [stack-based](stack/stack.go) virtual machine, with some runtime support to provide the [builtin-functions](environment/builtins.go), as well as supporting the addition of host-specific functions.
+At execution-time the bytecode which was generated is interpreted by a naive [stack-based](stack/stack.go) [virtual machine](vm/vm.go), with some runtime support to provide the [builtin-functions](environment/builtins.go), as well as supporting the addition of host-specific functions.

 The bytecode itself is documented briefly in [BYTECODE.md](BYTECODE.md), but it is not something you should need to understand to use the library, only if you're interested in debugging a misbehaving script.